zam7/CoastalEngineering/Problem Set 2.md

 pressure(period.magnitude, depth.magnitude, amp.magnitude, x.magnitude, t.magnitude, z.magnitude)
 ```

-NEED TO WRITE SENTENCES FOR THIS
+The u-velocity is 1.12 m/s, the w-velocity is 0.0 m/s, and the pressure is 25.8 kPa.

 ### Problem 2
 Design a seawall to prevent flooding of a coastal highway.
 The water depth of in front of the seawall is 3 m.
 The design wave characteristics are period T = 10 seconds and amplitude a = 0.5 m.

-2a) Design the minimum height of the seawall to prevent flooding.
+2a) Minimum height of the seawall to prevent flooding:

 The height of a seawall ($h_s$) should be determined from the amplitude of the design wave ($a$) and the water depth ($h$).